BarthPaleologue/Blog/content/page/about.md

 comments: true
 ---

-Hello, my name is Barthélemy Paléologue and I am a student at Telecom Paris.
-I am currently in my last year of engineering school and I like sharing my passion for Computer Graphics.
+Hello, my name is Barthélemy Paléologue and I am a Computer Graphics engineer.
+I love building stuff and sharing it with the world.

-I write blogs about the stuff I make, and I am building [Cosmos Journeyer](https://cosmosjourneyer.com) in my free time.
+I am making [Cosmos Journeyer](https://cosmosjourneyer.com) in my free time.
+Check it out, it's quite cool!

+This blog is entirely human-generated btw.